madsbacha/routeros-vpn/README.md

 > [!IMPORTANT]
 > This repository is still in active development.
 That being said, the code from the *main* branch is actively being used, and should therefore be in a working state.

+This script is verified to work on RouterOS version 7.14 and newer.

 ### Features

 - Setup WireGuard interface for PIA VPN